 G-Star has continued to implement its strategy related to the use of more sustainable packaging and transport methods.
 These foundational activities have resulted in a level 1 score of 86%.
 G-Star has the target of reducing its GHG emissions of 20% by 2020 and has assigned internal resources to meet this target.
 There is room for the brand to train its internal teams on reducing the environmental impacts of packaging and transport, resulting in a score of 43% at level 2.
 G-Star demonstrates some best practice by investing in innovative packaging such as polybags.
 There is opportunity for the brand to use more sustainable product packaging.
 These activities have resulted in level 3 score of 50%.

 Managing impacts within brand owned, operated and/or controlled facilities (excluding any manufacturing facilities).

 G-Star has a strategy to reduce its energy consumption, water usage and waste of its own operations.
-G-Star monitors its energy consumption, however there remains scope to implement reductions based on this data, resulting in a level 1 score of 73%.
+G-Star monitors its energy consumption, identifies potential reduction opportunities has a team responsible for delivering sustainability related projects, resulting in a level 1 score of 90%.
 G-Star ensures that senior staff are accountable for implementation and sets targets for GHG emissions and waste.
-G-Star calculates GHG emissions in accordance with industry best practices, however, there remains opportunity to address the impacts of water and to demonstrate a continual reduction in GHG emissions resulting in a level 2 score of 59% and a level 3 score of 34%.
+G-Star also ensures that its team have targets to support implementation of its own operations strategy, however, there remains opportunity to further reduce its environmental impacts from own operations and to demonstrate a continual reduction in GHG emissions.
+This results in a level 2 score of 54% and a level 3 score of 14%.